 - Chopped fresh cilantro chopped unsalted roasted peanuts, and lime wedges, for serving

 - In a large mixing bowl, whisk together all of the marinade ingredients, except for the chicken: soy sauce, fish sauce, lime juice, honey, Sriracha, ginger, and garlic.
-Add the chicken, toss to coat, then cover and place in the refrigerator to marinate for 2 hours or overnight.
-Let stand at room temperature for 30 minutes prior to grilling.
+Add the chicken, toss to coat, then cover with plastic wrap and place in the refrigerator to marinate for 2 hours or overnight.
+Let stand at room temperature for 30 minutes before grilling.
 If using wooden skewers, soak the skewers in water for 30 minutes prior to grilling.

 - Meanwhile, prepare the peanut sauce: In a medium saucepan, combine the chicken broth, peanut butter, honey, soy sauce, fish sauce, Sriracha, ginger, and garlic.
 Bring to a simmer over medium heat, then let cook, stirring often, until the sauce is smooth and has thickened, about 6 minutes.
 Stir in the lime juice and set aside.